sailthru/stolos/README.md

 sets we need, transformed them, created some extra features on the data, and built the model or analysis.

-Since we have hundreds or thousands of instances of any particular app, we cannot afford to manually verify that work gets completed.
+Since we have hundreds or thousands of instances of any particular application, we cannot afford to manually verify that work gets completed.
 Therefore, we need a system to manage execution of applications.